Bracket Order

 - Risk Management:

-A Bracket Order helps manage risk by automatically placing take-profit and stop-loss orders, ensuring you have predefined exit points.
+A Bracket Order helps manage risk by automatically placing take-profit and stop-loss orders, giving predefined exit levels.

 - Complexity:

-Setting up a Bracket Order may be more complex than a simple market or limit order, which can be challenging for beginners.
+Bracket Orders are more complex than simple market or limit orders, which may be challenging for beginners.

 - Automated Execution: